 The raised bed in the picture is a Garden Ecobed with a built-in water tank.
 The water wicks up into the soil continuously and maintains that essential moisture.

-Use wire netting laid on the ground where the beans have been sown and peg it down.
+Use chicken wire netting (or similar) laid over the mulch where the beans have been sown and peg it down.
 It protects the young seedlings from worm seeking birds.

 The beans will grow through the netting and it can be left there until harvest.

 Harvest the beans as they fill their pods (usually from February onward).

 Picking beans early encourages more flower and pod formation.
 Use a pair of scissors to snip the pods off the vine to avoid damaging it.

 Climbing beans freeze well.
 Just blanch them in boiling water for 2 minutes, cool, dry and put them in your freezer in a resealable bag.

 like most vegetables, are vulnerable to attack from certain pests in my